parryc/thevoid/templates/parryc/svan.md

 **Why does it need to be digitized?**

 It doesn't, but I thought it would be useful to have more resources on the web in a searchable format.
-The PDF version is encoded strangely to support the additionaly characters Svan requires.
+The PDF version is encoded strangely to support the additional characters Svan requires.

 **What has been done so far?**